doitinpublic/get-invited-to-doitinpublic/README.md

 Within a few short days, our team ' We Do It In [Tableau] Public" launched and so far, people are loving it!

-#H2 On the fence about adding another platform to the list?
+##On the fence about adding another platform to the list?
 Here are just a few of the reasons Slack rules:

 Channels provide a dedicated space for continuous, subject-driven discussions and keep info. overload at bay by allowing people to pick and choose which ones they join.
 Within channels, threaded conversations make it easy to keep up-to-date on the conversations you take part in.